 - Is permanent life insurance a good fit for my financial profile?

 - Should i buy a permanent life insurance policy or am i better off buying term and investing the difference?

 - Which permanent life insurance policy is right for me?

 - How should i fund the policy?

 However, as time passes, the family’s financial position and needs change.
-The children graduate from college to start their own lives and careers.
+Their children graduate from college to start their own lives and careers.
 The mortgage gets paid down along with other debts.
 Household income typically rises as the parents earn higher wages at their respective jobs.
-Overall, they have fewer financial obligations.
-The family soon comes to realize that they don’t really need as much life insurance as they did when they were younger. so they cancel their policy after just a few years of owning it resulting in a significant financial loss for them.

 Unfortunately, because life insurance carriers pay so much in commission to the life insurance agent in the first year of the policy, the life insurance company has to assess a heavy cancellation fee (known as a surrender charge) to the policy owner in order to recoup their expenses.